 TIME FOR SOME DIY FUN

-First, I broke out my Weatherwood Stain in Reclamation to let the wood age naturally.
+First, I broke out my reactive stain to let the wood age naturally.
 If you haven’t seen this stuff in action before, it certainly is the coolest product.
 No toxins, and it creates the most gorgeous weathered patina using the tanins already existing in the wood in a matter of minutes.
 You can see my past projects with it HERE in these posts.

 I simply soak the wood and watch the aging process happen before my very eyes.
 The color will vary depending on the type of wood you are applying it to.
 It’s so cool!